Grote Calie

 The Grote Calie is historically contaminated by a former tannery located in Oud-Turnhout.
 Principally chromium (Cr) has been found in high concentrations in the soil and sediments of the stream.
 This metal exists as trivalent and hexavalent chromium.
 Hexavalent chromium is more soluble and therefore more easily taken up by plants and organisms than trivalent chromium.
 The dominant oxidation state of chromium depends on various environmental factors, such as the pH of the soil.

-Chromium contamination is primarily present in the sediments of the Calie, but it can also be expected in solid soil under the river, riparian soils and flooding areas.
+Chromium contamination is primarily present in the sediments of the Calie, but it can also be expected in solid soil in the streambed, riparian soils and flooding areas.

 We also monitor nutrient concentrations, like phosphorus.
-The concentrations detected to date can cause eutrophication and disturb certain types of soil and water flora and fauna.
+The concentrations currently measured can cause eutrophication and disturb certain types of soil and water flora and fauna.
 This is especially significant for the target habitats and species in Winkelsbroek.
 The origin of the nutrients still has to be investigated.
 Nutrients can enter the area via leaching of upstream agricultural lands or via the groundwater through seepage from nearby agricultural activity.

 Remediation